Next Chapter

 Purchase management involves the procurement of raw materials, components, and supplies required for production.
 The MRP system helps to ensure that the right materials are purchased in the right quantity, at the right time, and at the right price.
 It also helps to minimize lead times and reduce the risk of stockouts.

-How does MRP work?
+How Does MRP Work?

 The MRP system uses information from the Bill of Materials (a comprehensive list of materials used, subassemblies, and other components needed to manufacture a product, along with their quantities).
-The system also uses inventory data, and a master production schedule to calculate the material required and when the production requires those materials.

-This method is highly effective for any kind of manufacturing company, such as discreet manufacturing or process manufacturing.
 This is why a lot of manufacturing companies around the world implement this method.
 You can also apply another method such as implementing ERP software.
-Our Manufacturing Software offers you help to increase the productivity and profitability of your manufacturing business with a complete manufacturing system in South East Asia.
+Our Manufacturing Software offers you help to increase the productivity and profitability of your manufacturing business with a complete manufacturing system in Southeast Asia.

 Initially, material requirement planning depended on mainframe computers to extract data from a bill of materials and create a purchasing and production plan.
 Later, MRP systems incorporated a feedback function, enabling production managers to enter modifications or updates to the system as needed.